-Under the 2009 Plan, the following may be granted: stock options, stock appreciation rights, performance shares, performance stock units, restricted stock units (RSUs), restricted stock awards (RSAs), performance-based awards and other awards (collectively, all such grants are referred to as "awards").
+In fiscal 2009, the Company's Board of Directors and stockholders approved the 2009 Plan, which has a term of 10 years from the shareholders' approval date.
+Under the 2009 Plan, the following may be granted: stock options, stock appreciation rights, performance shares, performance stock units, restricted stock units, performance-based awards and other awards (collectively, all such grants are referred to as "awards").
 Awards of stock options and stock appreciation rights each deduct one share from the 2009 Plan shares available for issuance for each share granted, and full value awards (awards other than for which the participant is required to pay at least the fair market value of the underlying shares on the date of grant) deduct 1.55 shares from the 2009 Plan shares available for issuance for each share granted.
 Awards granted under the 2009 Plan generally contain vesting provisions ranging from three to four years.
 The exercise price of stock options granted under the 2009 Plan may not be less than 100% of the fair market value of a share of our common stock on the date of grant.
 To the extent awards granted under the 2009 Plan terminate, expire or lapse for any reason, or are settled in cash, shares subject to such awards will again be available for grant.